haswellr/CritterDB/README.md

 ![CritterDB Demo](https://raw.githubusercontent.com/haswellr/BestiaryManager/master/images/srd-bestiary.png)

+## Submitting Feedback & Bugs

+The best way to bring an issue to light is by submitting an issue right here on Github.
+If you wish to, however, you can also contact me directly at haswellrd@gmail.com.

 ## Working on CritterDB

 Any help on the project is much appreciated.
 The goal is for CritterDB to be reliable, easy to use, and feature-rich, and that will be best achieved with the help of all the strong developers in the role playing community.

-If you want to help out with CritterDB, getting started is easy.
+If do you want to help out with CritterDB, getting started is easy.
 The site runs on NodeJS with Angular 1 on the front end and a Mongo database.
 CritterDB uses npm to manage back-end packages, and grunt to handle pre-deployment tasks such as code minification and compilation.
 Use the following instructions to set up a local development environment for CritterDB:

 ##### Install Prerequisites